-The DRBIPA Board of Directors and Park Ambassador team are a group of individuals who love the parks.
+The DRBIPA Board of Directors, Members, and Park Ambassadors are a group of individuals who love the parks.
 We come from all walks of life and have different interests within the parks, but we all share a desire to ensure these green spaces endure for generations to come.
-Join us for fun annual events like the Bedford Channel Paddle or Heritage Apple Day and many other educational and recreational activities like guided nature walks and planting events.
+Join us for fun annual events and other community activities such as guided nature walks, native vegetation planting, and invasive species removal events.

-The organization works closely with Metro Vancouver Regional Parks to promote and protect the finest regional park system on our continent.
-We work hard to provide the public with educational and volunteer environmental stewardship opportunities.
-Help protect our lovely green mossy trails and natural environment – become a DRBIPA Park Ambassador!
-Park Ambassadors work on special projects like helping plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
-Volunteers help out at events, provide trail etiquette tips to trail users, complete environmental conservation projects, and so much more!
-Through Pacific Parklands Foundation DRBIPA accepts donations eligible for tax receipts.
+Park Ambassadors work on special projects such as planting new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
+Volunteers help out at events, contribute to our nature blog, complete environmental conservation projects, and so much more!

 DRBIPA also hosts community events such as guided nature walks in the parks and nature-themed webinars.
 Check our events page for more information.
 Donations to support our community-based programs can be made through Pacific Parklands Foundation.